Mint family (Lamiaceae)

 Cultivation: The preference is partial sun, slightly moist to mesic conditions, and a fertile loamy soil that is somewhat acidic.
 If the soil is poorly drained and soggy, crown rot can develop and spread rapidly.
 In sandy soil, the roots are occasionally attacked by nematodes.

-Range & Habitat: Carpet Bugle can escape from cultivation in gardens, but it is still uncommon in the wild, occurring in NE Illinois and Jackson County in southern Illinois (see Distribution Map).
+Range & Habitat: The non-native Carpet Bugle can escape from cultivation in gardens, but it is still uncommon in the wild, occurring in NE Illinois and Jackson County in southern Illinois (see Distribution Map).
 Habitats include partially shaded areas of lawns, edges of yards, partially shaded areas along foundations of buildings, nursery plots, and edges of woodlands.
 This plant is occasionally used as a ground cover because of its evergreen leaves and low spreading habit, but it is potentially invasive of natural areas.
 In Eurasia, where it is native, this plant occurs in partially shaded areas of deciduous woodlands, thickets, or meadows; the flowers bloom before the leaves of the trees have become fully developed.

 Faunal Associations: The flowers are pollinated by bumblebees and other long-tongued bees.
 According to sources within the horticulture industry, the foliage is rarely bothered by rabbits and deer.